tskit-dev/tutorials/what_is.md

 for these sorts of population genetic calculations.
-It provides efficient methods for traversing through large {ref}`trees<sec_analysing_trees_traversals>` and {ref}`tree sequences<sec_processing_trees>`, as well as providing other phylogenetically relevant methods such as {ref}`parsimonious placement of mutations<sec_analysing_trees_parsimony>`, and the {ref}`counting of topologies<sec_counting_topologies>` embedded within larger trees.
+It provides efficient methods for traversing through large {ref}`trees<sec_analysing_trees_traversals>` and {ref}`tree sequences<sec_processing_trees>`, as well as providing other relevant methods such as principal component analysis, {ref}`parsimonious placement of mutations<sec_analysing_trees_parsimony>`, and the {ref}`counting of topologies<sec_counting_topologies>` embedded within larger trees.